-This cake is amazing!
-It is LOADED with pineapple and then coated in a big white cloud of frosting.
-Add a little coconut to drive the taste of the tropics home!
+Haleakala cake is amazing!
+It is a tender white cake that is LOADED with pineapple filling and then coated in a big cloud of fluffy frosting.
+Add a little toasted coconut to drive the taste of the islands home!

 Haleakala cake is so good.
-Two layers of soft white cake, a TON of pineapple filling and a white fluffy cloud of frosting.
+Two layers of soft white cake, lots of pineapple filling and a white fluffy cloud of frosting.

 A little toasted coconut on top helps transport you to the tropics.
 It is a winner of a cake that will be requested time and again!

 My grandpa celebrated his 85th birthday earlier this month!
 He and grandma invited everyone over for pizza and cake.

 I love making desserts when I have a chance to share them with a group, so I called to see if I could bring a cake too.
 Of course they said yes, because who doesn’t want more cake?!

 So I pulled out Maida’s Cake Book and went to business deciding which of April’s Cake Slice cakes I planned to make.
 Luckily the decision was pretty easy.

 This Haleakala Cake sounded amazing and perfectly fitting for a birthday.
 There is just something about layer cakes that scream “let’s celebrate!”